 Will a two storey extension add value to my house?

 If space is the reason you want to extend your home, look at local houses with the footprint your home will have after the extension.
 Adding an extension may cost more than the value it will add to the property in the short-term.
-But yet, it can still work out as much less expensive than moving to a larger property.
-Remember to factor in estate agent fees, legal fees, Stamp Duty and removals fees if moving is an option.
+But yet, it can still work out much less expensive than moving to a larger property.
+Remember to factor in estate agent fees, legal fees, Stamp Duty and removals fees when considering whether to move or improve.

-Properties are generally valued on the basis of price per m².
+Properties are generally valued on the basis of price per square metre.
 To get an idea of local property values, find several properties that are similar to what you propose to build.
 Then divide the asking or sale price by the area of the property.
-This will give you an average value per m².
+This will give you an average value per square metre.

-If you compare this with the average cost per m² of your extension, you can work out whether your proposals will increase the value of your property.
+If you compare this with the average cost per square metre of your extension, you can work out whether your proposals will increase the value of your property.
 Be aware that there is a limit to how much value you can add to your home, known as the ceiling value.